-The Financial Aid Office is committed to helping all students become Sacramento State graduates.
+The Financial Aid & Scholarships Office is committed to helping all students become Sacramento State graduates.
 This web page is meant to provide preliminary information and guidance for parents and students who are interested in attending or have applied to the University.
 It provides the resources available to help guide you through the financial aid process, including what you need to know and do before you attend Sacramento State.

 Federal and state financial aid programs require you and/or your family to contribute toward college expenses, and financial aid helps narrow the gap between your resources and your costs.
 This page addresses resources and costs to help you.